 To schedule a Space, open up Spaces and tap Schedule for later.
 Pick the date and time you’d like to schedule your Space to go live.

 Guests can sign up for reminder notifications from a scheduled Space card in a Tweet.
 When the Host starts the scheduled Space, the interested guests get notified via push and in-app notifications.

-As a Host or Speaker, you can find any Tweet on your timeline and tap the share button, then tap Share to Space.
+As a Host, Co-Host, or Speaker, you can find any Tweet on your timeline and tap the share button, then tap Share to Space.
 Once a Tweet is added, everyone inside of the Space at that time will be able to see it.
 Anyone who joins the Space after a Tweet has been added will see the Tweet as well.

 Keep the momentum going and use Tweets as a way to facilitate the conversation.
 Hosts and Speakers can pin a Tweet to the top of the Space to provide more context on the topic they’ll be discussing.

 Maintain the flow by having curated Tweets queued up and ready to share.
 Use Twitter Bookmarks to keep all of your favorite Tweets in one place.
 Learn more about using the Bookmarks feature.
 Sharing Tweets is a way to address the audience initially before the voice chat starts.
 It will give people a way to respond and react.

 Spaces currently has five Twemojis that anyone can use to express their feelings.
 From, “Is this your first time in Spaces?” to “Show of hands for anyone who found that hilarious!”
 Twemojis let people in a Space respond, agree, laugh and more, in real time.

 Whether it’s excitement or acknowledgement, Twemojis are helpful toward encouraging more interaction and participation with your audience.

 to sort people by Speakers and Listeners and see the people in your Space.
 You can encourage people to do the same and get to know each other by tapping on profile photos.